-Malt liquor isn’t the most common drink to sip on at the end of the day, but in some cultures and demographics, it is a very popular type of .
+Malt liquor isn’t the most common drink to sip on at the end of the day, but in some cultures and demographics, it is a very popular type of alcohol.

 What is Malt Liquor?

-Malt liquor is a beer from grain, sugar, and yeast, with an abv of 6%- 12%, making it stronger than most commercial beers.
-Malt liquor tastes sweet and lacks the of some beers.
+Malt liquor is a beer fermented from grain, sugar, and yeast, with an ABV of 6%- 12%, making it stronger than most commercial beers.
+It tastes sweet and lacks the bitterness of some beers.
 It has a lot of carbonation, with a mild flavor.

-The process of brewing this number of key differences.
-Most notably, malt liquor has added sugars, which is what converts into alcohol during .
-You can call this grain-based liquor ‘beer’, but the two are generally considered different beverages.is similar to brewing beer, but there are a
+The process of brewing this beverage is similar to brewing beer, but there are a number of key differences.
+Most notably, malt liquor has added sugars, which is what converts into alcohol during fermentation.
+You can call this grain-based liquor ‘beer’, but the two are generally considered different beverages.

 How to Make?